AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 We describe in the following only the last layer of the neural network.

-In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using 4 neurons.
+In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using four neurons.
 The two models were trained using a L1 and smooth L1 loss.

 We transformed the two already described models to a classification problem quantising the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

-The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredientssa
+The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
+The resulting layer has four regession outputs with 50 binary outputs.
+The used loss combines a smooth L1 loss for the regression outputs and an binary cross entropy for the top 50 ingredients.  $$ loss = L1 + 400 * BCE $$

--   (SmoothL1Loss + weight \* BCE)
--   What we predict (kcal, fat, etc, ings)

 # Experiments
+We divided the generated dataset into train/test/validation (xx/xx/xx) splits.
+Our training set contains xxx samples with arround xxx images each recipe.
+The network was trained 40 epochs using a batch size of 50 samples each batch.
+Each epoch we shuffled the data and every fiftieth batch the performance was evaluated.
+We implemented all networks using Pytorch.

+The networks were trained using
 -   todo: actually use test data set

 \clearpage